PhilipDaniels/my-website/README.md

     * [ ] The width of the overall blog is too narrow
     * [ ] Make headings and main font smaller
     * [ ] Decrease line spacing?
-    * [ ] I should have my Hong Kong Phooey Avatar on the LHS.